35 – Diagonal rotation and hand movement to the right and left (Hanpo hiraite sayū shōtei undō)¶

 Purpose¶

-- increase rotational mobility
+- increase mobility in rotation

-- combine lateral and forward bending
+- combine side bending and forward bending

 - activate the posterior chain

-- rotation initiated from the hips (koshi)
+- rotation from koshi

 - clear diagonal movement

-- extend the opposite arm fully
+- extend the opposite arm

-- maintain a stable base
+- stable base

-- maintain control in rotation
+- maintain control in the rotation

-- work within your range of motion
+- work within your own mobility

 Comment¶